nickserv/danamccurdy.com/_posts/2017-05-18-gifts-and-mementos.md

 within brief islands
 of calm.

-Beneath them is a table
+Beneath them is a table,
 left, as she moved on
 toward a new life
 (and away from our entanglement),